poets-ai/elegy/docs/low-level-api/basics.md

         return loss, logs, states
 ```
-There is a lot happening here we will explain later but as you see here we perform everything from parameter initialization, modeling, calculating the main loss, and logging some metrics.
-To actually use it you just create an instance and use the Model API as you normally would:
+There is a lot happening here we will explain later but as you see we performing everything from parameter initialization, modeling, calculating the main loss, and logging some metrics.
+To actually use it just create an instance and call the Model API as you normally would:

 ```python
 model = LinearClassifier(